Gato-class submarine: Foreign service

 The large numbers of relatively modern, but surplus U.S. fleet submarines proved to be popular in sales, loans, or leases to allied foreign navies.
-While most of these boats were of the more capable Balao and Tench classes, some Gatos went overseas, as well.
-Italy received two (Barb and Dace), which received the only GUPPY conversions given to Gato-class boats (Guppy IB).
+While most of these ships were of the more capable Balao and Tench classes, some Gatos went overseas, as well.
+Italy received two (Barb and Dace), which received the only GUPPY conversions given to Gato-class ships (Guppy IB).
 Japan received one (Mingo), Brazil two (Muskallunge and Paddle), Greece two (Lapon and Jack), and Turkey two (Guitarro and Hammerhead).
-The boats transferred to Japan and Brazil did not receive any modernizations (streamlining and snorkels) prior to transfer, but the four boats sent to Greece and Turkey did receive snorkels and partial streamlining to the fairwater.
+The ships transferred to Japan and Brazil did not receive any modernizations (streamlining and snorkels) prior to transfer, but the four ships sent to Greece and Turkey did receive snorkels and partial streamlining to the fairwater.